jacksund/simmate/docs/parameters.md

 --------------------------

 ## nsteps
-The total number of steps to run the calculation on.
-For example, in molecular dynamics workflows, this will stop the simulation after this many steps.
+This parameter sets the total number of steps for the calculation.
+For instance, in molecular dynamics workflows, the simulation will stop after this many steps.

 === "yaml"
     ``` yaml